krzentner/doexp/README.md

   - `extra_inputs`: a tuple of `In` files required by the command, but which are not present in the arguments.
 Often used to emulate globbing.
   - `gpus`: an optional string declaring which gpus the command should have access to.
 If not passed, `CUDA_VISIBLE_DEVICES` will be used to assign GPUs in a round-robin fashion.
   - `skypilot_template`: a path to a skypilot yaml file that contains a replacement sequence `{command}` in it.
 A command must specify a `skypilot_template` to use skypilot, and one skypilot cluster will be created using the template per command.
 See `examples/skypilot_template.yaml` for an example.
+  - `env`: Overrides to environment variables for this command.
+Useful for passing arguments into notebooks.
+  - `always_local`: Even when using slurm or skypilot, run this command locally.
+Useful for commands that generate config files or report results into sqlite databases.

 ## FAQ: